 From our unique vantage point talking to application providers and Financial Institutions (FIs) daily, we find very few (to say it kindly) who are happy with WAN innovations available to them as they move to the cloud.

 Many initially think of SD-WAN as an example of network innovation applied to the cloud, and they’re right.
-SD-WAN is one of the biggest innovations to hit the networking market in quite a while.
+SD-WAN moved the networking market forward in valuable ways.
 But it’s target market doesn’t span the entire spectrum of cloud networking use cases.

 SD-WAN is designed and priced to displace MPLS.
 And why shouldn’t it?
 MPLS is almost universally unloved these days.
 Expenses, performance, and long lead times are just a few of the reasons to want to replace MPLS connections.

 Beyond that, when connecting to the cloud, MPLS connections simply struggle to accomplish the deployment, automation and support needs of a cloud network.
 This provides a tipping point for many companies to reexamine their networking options as they move to the cloud.

 SD-WAN has found a home in branch office networks.
 Unhooking MPLS completely or dramatically reducing the bandwidth allocated on those circuits.

 But even the networking improvements provided by SD-WAN have required many organizations to look for something better when building connections between their cloud applications and on-premise systems.

 High costs and complexity have caused FinTech providers in particular to look for a better way.